agbld/wallpaperhub-downloader/README.md

 # wallpaperhub-downloader
-A simple python project to download a batch of wallpaper from wallpaperhub.app
+A simple python project to download a batch of wallpapers from [wallpaperhub.app](https://www.wallpaperhub.app/)